1.16.0

 [refactored] [environment] The command, config and script modules now rely on

-internal path manipulations, instead ofos.path()
+internal path manipulations, instead ofos.path()operations.
+This

 has some impact on both public and private (i.e. underscored) API functions:- Public API functions that accept parameters indicating file and directory paths as strings will continue to do so, but now will also accept `os.PathLike` objects as well. - Public API functions and accessors that return directory paths as strings such as `ScriptDirectory.dir`, `Config.config_file_name` will continue to do so. - Private API functions and accessors, i.e. all those that are prefixed with an underscore, that previously returned directory paths as strings may now return a Path object instead.